 If you use Lattice, our employee survey software will handle this calculation automatically.
 But if you already have your promoter and detractor percentages handy, you can determine your eNPS score by using the below calculator.
 Again, remember that passive respondents do not factor into this calculation.

 What a "Good" Score Looks Like

 You already know that 100 and -100 are the worst and best eNPS scores you can get, respectively.
 But companies seldom approach anything near those scores, making them unrealistic benchmarks for the vast majority of businesses.

 "Generally, what good looks like is somewhere above a zero," said Julia Markish, Director of Lattice Advisory Services.
 "I've seen scores as high as eighty, and scores as low as negative fifty," Markish added, hedging that companies should focus more on their internal benchmarks versus other companies'.
-While you could conduct market research to see where your competition landed, those findings might not be particularly useful.

 "The real question to ask yourself, is what's a good score given your current situation?" she said.
 Employees' likelihood to recommend your company as a great place to work is influenced by a multitude of factors, including some beyond HR's control.
 For example, Bain & Company found that eNPS survey scores varied significantly between cultural groups (e.g., Protestant Europe vs. Catholic Europe), absent other factors like geography, industry, or profitability.
 Other factors to consider include: